Teaching the course ‘Public International Law’ at PPLE College

-From April 2017 until June 2017, I taught the course Public International Law (in English) at PPLE College at the University of Amsterdam.
+From April until June 2017, I gave the course Public International Law (in English) at PPLE College at the University of Amsterdam.
 Together with dr. Marta Bo and prof. dr. Yvonne Donders, we facilitated this intense course.

 What is PPLE College?